How long does it take to write 1,000 words?

 Batching certain parts comes in handy here, and it’s one of my favorite time management strategies for freelancers.

 This organization method is batching similar tasks together.
-In fact, the master of batching herself, Frances Vidakovic explains how she used it to write 20 articles a month her first year blogging in her eBook, Content is King.
+In fact, the master of batching herself, Frances Vidakovic explains how she used it to write 20 articles a month during her first year blogging in her eBook, Content is King.

 For instance, you would do all your keyword research together, then create all your outlines, make your blog graphics, and write your articles in five post batches.
 I still find it hard to squeeze in time to write five blog articles all at once, but I use batching all the time with everything else.